grscwf/twin-mt/nero-dev-guide.md

 ## Debug controls

+- Debug mode turns on several features:
+  - The top has a "var-info" display.
+  - The right side has several buttons.
-- Debug mode adds several useful passages to the left menu, marked with a wrench icon
+  - The left menu has some utilties, marked with a wrench icon.
+  - A few macros show a wrench icon within a passage, for local control of the macro.
+  - The bottom right is SugarCube's debug panel, which is somewhat redundant, but there are a few things it can do which isn't easy to do with the other debug controls.
-- The "back", "forw", and "rand" buttons on the right will navigate history and do a random walk.
+- On the right, "back", "forw", "rand", "seek" will navigate history and do a random walk.
   - Pressing "rand" will highlight a random link in the current passage.
   - Pressing "rand" again will visit that link.